cardboard-iguana/cardboard-iguana.com/log/2022-04-13-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Vulnerability Capstone

-I couldn’t get any of the exploits from Exploit DB to work for me, so I wound up doing a web search that landed me on a write-up for this room in GitHub; the provided exploit code is a little rough, but can be cleaned up to produce nice output without too much work:
+I couldn't get any of the exploits from Exploit DB to work for me, so I wound up doing a web search that landed me on a write-up for this room in GitHub; the provided exploit code is a little rough, but can be cleaned up to produce nice output without too much work:

 ```python
 #!/usr/bin/python3